Juventus FC 2–3 Manchester United F.C.: Juventus

-As winners of the 1997–98 Serie A title, Juventus qualified for the 1998–99 UEFA Champions League group stage automatically and were placed into Pot 1 for the draw, along with title holders Real Madrid and the domestic champions of Germany, Spain, France and the Netherlands: Kaiserslautern, Barcelona, Lens and Ajax.
+As winners of the 1997–98 Serie A title, Juventus qualified for the 1998–99 UEFA Champions League group stage automatically and were placed into Pot 1 for the draw, along with title holders Real Madrid and the domestic champions of Germany, Spain, France and the Netherlands: 1.
+FC Kaiserslautern, Barcelona, Lens and Ajax.
 They were drawn into Group B along with Spanish club Athletic Bilbao, Norwegian side Rosenborg and Galatasaray from Turkey.

 After five straight draws – a Champions League record at the time – Juventus went into the final matchday needing to beat Rosenborg at the Stadio Delle Alpi and hope that Galatasaray lost to Athletic Bilbao at San Mamés.
 First-half goals from Filippo Inzaghi and Nicola Amoruso gave Juventus the victory they required, while Athletic's Julen Guerrero scored the only goal in the other game.
 That left the top three teams level on eight points; their order was determined by their head-to-head record, and since Galatasaray and Rosenborg had beaten each other in their matches on Matchdays 3 and 4, the three teams were separated by Juventus' final-day victory over the Norwegians.
 That made Juventus the first club to reach the Champions League knockout phase without winning any of their first five group matches.

 Juventus were paired with Group A winners Olympiacos in the quarter-finals.
 A 2–1 win at the Stadio Delle Alpi in the first leg gave Juventus the advantage thanks to goals from Inzaghi and Antonio Conte; however, a late penalty from Andreas Niniadis meant Olympiacos only needed to win 1–0 in Athens to go through on the away goals rule.
 Siniša Gogić scored in the 12th minute to give the Greek side the scoreline they needed, but Conte scored in the 85th minute to make it 1–1 and send Juventus through with a 3–2 aggregate win.